 In essence, it should only take a couple of seconds to record a shot once you’ve set up AM.
 AM will always ensure that recording a new shot is just a tap away and also minimise the number of steps you need to take to record your shot.

-3. Add a film stock.
-Create a film.
+3. Add a film stock via the dropdown.